KSilambharasanSF4548/create-annotation-list-view-in-xamarin/README.md

 This sample provides a practical way to improve annotation visibility and navigation in Xamarin applications.
 By combining an annotation list view with the Syncfusion® PDF Viewer, users can easily access and navigate annotated content, resulting in a smoother and more efficient document review experience.

-For more details, refer to the official Syncfusion https://help.syncfusion.com/document-processing/pdf/pdf-viewer/xamarin/overview and https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.html.
+For more details, refer to the official Syncfusion [documentation](https://help.syncfusion.com/document-processing/pdf/pdf-viewer/xamarin/overview) and [API reference](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.html).